Simhyeon/cindex/README.md

 <-- Content goes here -->
  */

+/* You can use OFFSET and LIMIT syntax to control how much lines to print*/ /* Keep in mind that this doesn't early return from indexing, but it works as final_records[offset..offset+limit] */
+/* e.g. next line gets records[1..3] */
+SELECT * FROM table1 OFFSET 1 LIMIT 2

 /* Select given columns from table where column's value is equal to given condition and also other column's value matches regex expression */ SELECT col1,col2 FROM table1 WHERE col1 = 10 AND col2 LIKE ^start